luoxh3/bleval/README.md

 We now evaluate the model using the `bleval` package step by step.

+Note: The `bleval` package provides a powerful and flexible framework for Bayesian evaluation of latent variable models.
+While specifying the custom functions requires care, this approach gives you full control over the model evaluation process and ensures that latent variables are properly accounted for in your model comparisons.

 #### 🎯 Compute Information Criteria

 **Step 1: Specify the `log_joint_i` function**